Skip to main content

 A Systems Biology View on the Value of Genetic Information

-From a perspective, the information protected by GINA is of immense and growing value.
+From a systems biology perspective, the information protected by GINA is of immense and growing value.
 Family medical history is a proxy for shared genetic variants, environmental exposures, and epigenetic modifications that create a complex, multifactorial risk profile.
 A single piece of information, such as a parental history of an autoimmune thyroid disorder, is not an isolated data point.

 It provides a clue to the potential function of an individual’s entire hypothalamic-pituitary-thyroid (HPT) axis and their broader immune regulatory network.